Pros and Cons of Artists Showing Art

 * The ideal arrangement in this situation is for your contact information to be on full display, preferably next to each artwork and also at the front desk, main counter, etc. Make sure it's clearly visible and accessible to anyone who's interested in learning more about you.

-* People buy art on impulse with some regularity.
-Even if the hotel (or other business) offers to refer all potential buyers directly to you, offer them a modest percentage of the selling price as a commission to complete the sale if someone wants to buy on the spot.
+* People buy art on impulse with some regularity so have a price list available for anyone who asks.
+Even if the hotel (or other business) says they'll refer all potential buyers directly to you, offer them a modest percentage of the selling price as an incentive to complete a sale if someone clearly wants to buy on the spot.
 Also allow them to discount the asking price 10-20% if someone makes a reasonable offer.
+Don't insist on being contacted about offers because if you're not immediately available, the chances of making the sale can decrease dramatically or even evaporate altogether.

-* Ask whether you can have several events during the course of the consignment period where you can invite collectors, friends, acquaintances, potential buyers and other interested parties.
-If you can get the hotel (or other business) to announce any such openings or events on their website or by email, that would be perfect.
+* Ask whether you can have several events during the course of the consignment period where you can invite collectors, friends, acquaintances, potential buyers or other interested parties.
+If you can get the hotel (or other business) to announce any such openings or events on their website, social media pages or by email, that would be perfect.

 * As for how you display the art, the more it looks like it's hanging in a gallery and for sale, the better.
 You want the fact that it's for sale to be clear to anyone who looks at it.
 You don't want the art to look like it belongs to the business or is a permanent part of the decor.

-* Lighting is particularly important.
+* Lighting is particularly important; make sure it's well lit.
 Highlighting art with good lighting naturally draws viewers' attention.
-You don't want the art to be on display in darkened areas, narrow hallways, way up near the ceiling or in places where it competes for attention with too many other furnishings or decorative objects.
+You don't want the art to be on display in darkened areas, narrow hallways, way up near the ceiling or in places where it gets lost or competes for attention with too many other furnishings or decorative objects.

 * Accept multiple forms of payment-- credit cards, PayPal, etc. The easier it is for people to pay you, the greater the chances you'll make sales.